 8.1 Membership Meetings

 8.1.1 Annual Meeting.
-The Annual Meeting of the _____Section shall be held on such date and at such place as the Board of Directors designate.
+The Annual Meeting of the Virginia Section shall be held on such date and at such place as the Board of Directors designate.

 8.1.2 Other Meetings.
-Other meetings shall be called at the discretion of the Board of Directors; or by the President upon the written request of at least ten (10) Subscribing Members.
+Other meetings shall be called at the discretion of the Board of Directors; or by the President upon the written request of at least fifty (50) Subscribing Members.

 8.1.3 Meeting Notice.
-Notice of call for a meeting shall be sent to all Subscribing Members not less than ____days in advance of the meeting date.
+Notice of call for a section meeting shall be sent to all Subscribing Members not less than 30 days in advance of the meeting date.

 8.2 Board of Directors Meetings.

 8.2.1 Meeting Frequency.
-The Board of Directors shall hold at least ____ meetings annually.
+The Board of Directors shall hold at least three meetings annually.
+One of these three meetings shall be the Annual Meeting.

 8.2.2 Meeting Notice.
-Notice of call for a meeting shall be sent not less than ____ days in advance of the meeting date.
+Notice of call for a meeting shall be sent not less than 30 days in advance of the meeting date.